ayjays132/PhillOS/README.md

 ## Voice Interaction

 PhillOS includes optional voice input and output for the AI CoPilot.
-The widget features a microphone button that toggles speech recognition using the browser's built-in Web Speech API.
-When enabled, spoken phrases are transcribed into the chat input field.
-After the model responds, the reply is read aloud using speech synthesis.
+The widget features a microphone button that toggles speech recognition.
+By default it uses the browser's Web Speech API, but if unsupported or if the preference `phillos_voice_mode` is set to `whisper`, recorded audio will be transcribed locally using Whisper through `@xenova/transformers`.
+Spoken phrases are inserted into the chat input and replies are read aloud using speech synthesis.

-Most modern browsers support these APIs, but they may require an HTTPS context and user permission.
+Whisper mode requires a one-time model download of about 150 MB which is cached for future sessions.
+Most modern browsers support the required features, though they may need an HTTPS context and user permission.
 If voice features are unavailable, the microphone button will have no effect.

 ## Theme Switching